SHARE

-10 of the best French Christmas traditions
+10 of the most fun French Christmas traditions

 The Christmas and New Year holidays in France are not quite as big a deal as they are in some countries, but they are still full of fun traditions - from eating 13 desserts to visiting a light festival or being stalked by a terrifying old man with a whip.